-- THE STRIP DISTRICT is an eclectic part of town that could be considered home to the whole world.
+The strip is an eclectic part of Pittsburgh that could be considered home to the whole world.
 A walk through “The Strip” will connect you with food and goods from many corners of the globe; the sights and smells are reminiscent of many of the touristy streets we have walked where street food and restaurants dot the landscape along with people selling souvenir t-shirts and hand-woven scarves and bags.
 It’s a fun place to spend a weekend morning as you taste, shop, and people-watch your way through the streets.

 More Information: VisitPittsburgh.com

 Pittsburgh has become a serious foodie destination- we make it a point to try something new every time we visit, but there are a few staples that are in our permanent rotation.

 ► PAMELA’S DINER

 Pamela’s is another deservedly famous local Pittsburgh chain, and you must start at least one of your days with a stop to try the hotcakes.
 Served like crepes, the hotcakes are thin and sweet with slightly crispy edges.
 I love the blueberry version, served with sour cream and brown sugar; syrup is on the table, but you won’t bother with it.
 Order a side of the delicious Lyonaisse-style potatoes and stop counting carbs for once.
 And get there early- the line will start forming before the doors open, and by mid-morning on the weekends it will be packed.
 Use the extra time you’ve saved by eating early to walk off some of those carbs we know you’re still counting.
 Breakfast for two (with coffee): $30